Methods for Derivation of Generalized Equations in the (S,0)+(0,S) Representations of the Lorentz Group

-\item Of course, when we pass over to the second quantization, the commutation relations for $F^{\mu\nu}$ and $A^\mu$ may be changed in order to keep the correct dimension of the fields and in order the action to be {\it dimensionless}.
+I want to present some comments: \begin{itemize} \item Of course, when we pass over to the second quantization, the commutation relations for $F^{\mu\nu}$ and $A^\mu$ may be changed in order to keep the correct dimensions of the fields and in order the action to be {\it dimensionless}.

 \item Ogievetski\u{\i} and Polubarinov, Kalb and Ramond~\cite{op,kr} analized the scalar Lagrangian of the antisymmetric tensor field~\cite{dvoo,dvob,dvohpa} and ``gauge out" the {\it transverse} components by means of the new ``gauge" transformation.
 Therefore, they obtained a {\it pure} longitudinal field, the {\it notoph} (or, the {\it Kalb-Ramond field}, as it is frequently called in the US literature).